'The situation was just too bad' - Kerala Blasters sporting director Karolis Skinkys explains Kibu Vicuna decision | Goal.com

 "As for next season, we must find a way to become a well-organized team.
 This will be a task for the new coaching staff.
 Players should step up as well and accept that not everything in football will be fun.
 If we want to achieve something, we need to be more ‘mature’ and ‘mean’ and be prepared to suffer and sacrifice a lot as well.

 "The league is very equal and has two parts – in the first half the teams with the best energy and attitude usually win.
-In the second half of the season, the best-organized team with fewer mistakes rise up."
+In the second half of the season, the best-organized team with fewer mistakes rise."